BJA-Funded Swift Certain Fair Models

 Judiciary of Guam

 The Guam Judiciary Probation Services Division Adult Drug Unit seeks to reduce revocations of probationers convicted of drug offenses who are ineligible for drug court.
-The SCF implementation, involving all of Guam’s criminal justice agencies, will initially target twenty medium- and high-risk probationers who are at risk of revocation, employing modest sanctions, incentives for positive behavior, and adoption of a risk-needs-responsivity tool and other evidence-based practices.
+Guam’s Immediate Violation Enforcement (GIVE) program, involving all of Guam’s criminal justice agencies, initially targets twenty medium- and high-risk probationers who are at risk of revocation, employing modest sanctions, incentives for positive behavior, and adoption of a risk-needs-responsivity tool and other evidence-based practices.

 Iowa First Judicial District

 The Iowa First Judicial District (Black Hawk County) Department of Correctional Services, in concert with other county criminal justice agencies, seeks to improve outcomes of probationers by more effectively addressing their behaviors.
-The SCF initiative will allow probation officers to immediately address technical probation violations, with consistent and modest sanctions, before they amount to a cause for revocation.
-SCF will target 750 high-risk probationers with a history of drug use and probation violations, who are not on specialized supervision.
+The SCF initiative allows probation officers to immediately address technical probation violations, with consistent and modest sanctions, before they amount to a cause for revocation.
+SCF targets 750 high-risk probationers with a history of drug use and probation violations, who are not on specialized supervision.
 The initiative will be subject to a process evaluation and a quasi-experimental evaluation of participant outcomes, compared with standard probation.

 DeKalb County, Illinois

 The DeKalb County Court Services Department seeks to improve probationers’ outcomes and reduce commitments to the Illinois Department of Corrections due to probation violations.
 The SCF initiative, involving all the county’s criminal justice agencies, promotes accountability by using SCF sanctions and structured incentives, along with the Effective Case Work model and other evidence-based practices.
 The initiative is a sentencing alternative that initially targets twenty high-risk participants on probation or conditional discharge who are facing revocation to DOC.